chiefnarx/Fraud_Detection_Pipeline/README.md

 ### 5. **Deploy** – Save Model for Production Use
 - Serialized Random Forest model (pickle format)
 - Saved StandardScaler (critical for preprocessing new data)
-- Created deployment guide for using model on new transactions
-- Documented limitations and retraining requirements

 **Tools:** pickle, Python standard library